yaravind/machine-learning-a-z/non-linear/knn.md

   3.4.
 Get the most frequent class of these rows
   3.5.
 Return the predicted class

+## Pros & Cons

+Pros

+- Easy to interpret
+- Can be used as a baseline

+Cons

+- as the number of training data and/or features increase, the prediction becomes very slow as

+## Model Parameters

+- Number of neighbors (*k*)
+  - Model complexity
-> As we decrease K, we increase the chance of overfitting
+  - As we decrease *k*, we increase the chance of overfitting
+- Metric
+  - Model fitting
+  - distance function between data points

 ## Reference